teamniteo/handbook/5_People/benefits.md

 If the unpaid vacation exceeds six consecutive months, there should be an offboarding/onboarding process.

-If your unpaid vacation exceeds 12 months, you will also need to resign your position but will have priority when/if you come back.
+If your unpaid vacation exceeds 12 months, you will need to resign your position but will have priority when/if you come back.
 The project team should be involved in the evaluation of unpaid vacation requests to prevent abuse.

 ## Public Holidays